OSCNWeb/oscn-careers/_posts/2021-02-23-secretary-bailiff-oklahoma-kirby.md

 **Hiring Official:** Associate District Judge Richard Kirby
 **Salary:** Pursuant to Statute
 **Benefits:** State Employment
 **Job Qualifications:** Proficiency in Microsoft Word and Excel.
-Prepare orders and Judgement and Sentences, work with attorneys, prepare daily dockets and jail lists, assist the Judge in Court, organize incoming reports, keep the Judge's calendar, order supplies, answer the phone, and prepare jury instructions and assist with jurors during Jury trials.
+Prepare orders and Judgement and Sentences, work with attorneys, prepare daily dockets utilizing the OSCN network,  prepare jail lists, assist the Judge in Court, organize incoming reports, keep the Judge’s calendar, order supplies, answer the phone, prepare jury instructions and assist with jurors during Jury trials, and perform other secretarial duties as assigned.

 **Applications:** Resumes should be sent to:
 Associate District Judge Richard Kirby